 “The Intelligent Investor is a realist who sells to optimists and buys from pessimists”— Benjamin Graham

-Basically The Intelligent Investor is so thorough, it pretty much reads like a textbook- it even has an index at the end of the book.
-It’s easier to read than a text book (don’t worry Gen Y’s) and is very interesting and gives you a lot of “ah-ha!” moments.
+Basically, The Intelligent Investor is so thorough, that it pretty much reads like a textbook- it even has an index at the end of the book.
+It’s easier to read than a textbook (don’t worry Gen Y’s) and is very interesting and gives you a lot of “ah-ha!” moments.
 So who is Benjamin Graham?
 He’s definitely not as “famous” as Warren Buffett, but he was Warren Buffett’s mentor and inspiration.
 Benjamin Graham is quite possibly the best investor in history- he was Warren Buffett’s teacher, for goodness sake.

 The book has 20 chapters and each chapter is followed by commentary from Jason Zweig, a senior writer at Money magazine.
 Jason gives a more “updated” perspective on the chapter written by Benjamin Graham.
 He gives modern-day context to the Benjamin Graham excerpts.

 So here I go detailing each chapter.
 Note that the titles that I have for each chapter do not reflect the actual titles of the chapter.
 My review is going to be very brief, but if you like the book, you should go get it.
 I’m sorry I’m not going to give away my copy of this book because I’ve already dog-eared all the good pages lol.